Image Credit: Jessica Corbitt

 I do not own the patents for any of the above products.
 Credit is given in the exploded view drawing.

-If you would like any of the SolidWorks files for the above project please contact me.
+If you want the SolidWorks files for this project, please contact me.

 (603)-730-4197